psibot/ssl-vulnerable/README.md

-# SSL Full Check and scripts
+# SSL exploit checks and scripts

 What is needed?